 Why is Supporting Mental Health Important in the Workplace?

-We spend so much of our time at work, so it’s a no-brainer that adopting good practices and supporting mental health within the workplace can have significant impacts on employee well-being.
+We spend so much of our time at work, so it’s a smart move to adopt good practices and support good mental health within the workplace.
+This can have significant impacts on employee well-being.

 While everyone has their own distinct job role within a business, it’s ultimately the work we do as a team that affects our success.
 So it’s really important that the team is as strong as possible, and that every team member is supported in every way.